-"My name is LJ Barthelemy and I am a recent graduate from Rider University.
+"My name is LJ Barthelemy and I am a graduate from Rider University.
 Throughout my 3 years at Rider (I graduated early) I majored in Entrepreneurial Studies with a concentration in Philosophy.
-With my degree and entrepreneurial mindset, I returned home to Ringwood, NJ to see how I could help my community and put my social and environmental entrepreneurial spirit to work.
+With my degree and entrepreneurial mindset, I returned home to Ringwood, New Jersey to see how I could help my community and put my social and environmental skills to work.

-By teaming up with The New Weis Center, I have begun my first venture, Elemental Roots, a sustainable agriculture company with a focus on Aquaponics.
+Teaming up with The New Weis Center, I have begun my first venture, Elemental Roots, a sustainable agriculture company focused on Aquaponics.

-Aquaponics is a way of combining aqua-culture (raising of fish) and Hydroponics (soil-less agriculture) to create a unique self-sustaining ecosystem that cleans water while producing healthier plants in a more efficient way.
-The system I am creating will grow food 3x faster than traditional agriculture, produce 30% higher yields than traditional agriculture, and use 90% less water than traditional agriculture - all powered by renewable energy.
-We will utilize solar, hydro-electric, geothermal and wind energy to run the system completely off the grid.
+Aquaponics is a method of combining aqua-culture (raising of fish) and Hydroponics (soil-less agriculture) to create a unique, self-sustaining ecosystem that cleans water while producing healthier plants in a more efficient way.
+The system I am creating will grow food up to 3x faster than traditional agriculture, produce 30% higher yields than traditional agriculture, and use 90% less water than traditional agriculture - all powered by renewable energy.
+I am planning to utilize solar, hydro-electric, geothermal and wind energy to run the system completely off the grid.